bsorrentino/bsorrentino/_draft/2024-09-06-Java-Notebook.md

 ### The Java Jupyter Kernel
 After a bit of researches (and also a weird thought of trying to throw myself into a DIY implementation) I landed on [rapaio-jupyter-kernel][java.jupyter] which is a Jupyter Kernel that supports Java 🤩.
 The project states:

-> Jupyter kernel for Java language based on [JShell].
+> Jupyter kernel for Java language based on JShell.
 It implements Jupyter message specification version `5.4`, and it requires Java = `22`.

-It is really amazing,I'm starting to use it and WOW!🤯.
-Take a look of some of its [features][examples] presented as a notebook itself:
+It is really amazing, I'm starting to use it and WOW!🤯.
+Take a look of some of its [features][examples], below I've summarized the most representative ones:

 ### Java Jupyter notebook example
 ---